 This course is designed to equip future teachers with the fundamental knowledge of understanding culture and teaching children from diverse backgrounds.
 A field component totaling 10 hours is required.

-Explore key aspects of learning and teaching through examining your own learning processes and those of others, with the goal of applying your knowledge to enhance the learning of all students in a variety of educational settings and contexts.
+Future educators will understand how opportunities, access, and engagement intersect tocontribute to P-12 student success.
+Educators will explore key aspects of learning and teaching, reflect on their own learning processes and those of others, and apply their knowledge to equitably meet diverse learning needs of P-12 students in a variety of educational settings and contexts.
 A field component totaling 10 hours is required.

 Guidelines for Admittance